oseen/IOH5Write/README.md

 This branch is based on a fork from https://github.com/hakostra/IOH5Write.
 The library of this branch 'IOH5Write_b_OFv6' has now the possibility to include patches or boundary data to be written to hdf5 archive.
 It works with newer OpenFOAM versions.
 I was adapted for and tested with OpenFOAM-6.

-The library writes OpenFOAM cases as HDF5 archives instead of the default one-file-per-process-per-timestep-per-variable approach.
+The library writes OpenFOAM cases as HDF5 archives instead of the default (uncollated I/O) one-file-per-process-per-timestep-per-variable approach.
 This saves a lot of files, makes it easier to manage, copy, and post-process the results.
 An XDMF file is used to describe the contents of the HDF5-file and this can easily be opened in ParaView, VisIt or any other common postprocessor tool.
-The IO part is handled by MPI-IO, which makes it effective on clusters and high-performance computers with thousands of nodes and parallel file systems.
+The I/O part is handled by MPI-IO, which makes it effective on clusters and high-performance computers with thousands of nodes and parallel file systems.
+By writing to the hdf5 archive, no reconstruction process (reconstructPar) is necessary to reconstruct the fields and the mesh.
+This can save a lot of time when it is inevitable to reconstruct numerous time steps.

 Installation
 ------------
-1. Make sure you have a working copy of OpenFOAM 2.2.x or 2.3.x (this branch was tested with OpenFOAM-2.3.1).
+1. Make sure you have a working copy of OpenFOAM-6.
 Make sure that you have all necessary compilers and development libraries, including MPI.
 2. Install the HDF5-library.
 Make sure that you install or compile it with parallel/MPI support.
 In Ubuntu this is done by installing the package ``libhdf5-openmpi-dev``.
-I guess it is necessary to compile both OpenFOAM and HDF5 against the same MPI library and version.
-In this branch, I use the OpenMPI that is supplied with the OpenFOAM Thirdparty-2.3.1 directory, and have compiled both OpenFOAM and HDF5 against this.
+It might be necessary to compile both OpenFOAM and HDF5 against the same MPI library and version.
 3. Grab a copy of this branch, and enter the code directory.
-You can for example place the code in your ``~/OpenFOAM/username-2.3.x`` folder.
+You can for example place the code in your ``~/OpenFOAM/username-6`` folder.
 4. Set the environment variable ``HDF5_DIR`` to your HDF5 installation directory in the Make/options file.
 It makes the variable "visible" for the compile script with ``export HDF5_DIR=/path/to/hdf5InstallDirectory``.
 Do the same for ``SYSTEMOPENMPI`` in the Make/options file.
-Make the variable "visible" with ``export SYSTEMOPENMPI=/path/to/ThirdParty-2.3.1/openmpi-1.6.5/``.
-The path to the Make/options file is ``src/postProcessing/functionObjects/IOh5Write_b/Make/options``.
+Make the variable "visible" with ``export SYSTEMOPENMPI=/path/to/openmpi/include/``.
-5. Compile the code with the common ``./Allwmake`` and wait.
+5. Compile the code with the common ``wmake libso`` and wait.
+This command must be executed within the directory where the Make folder is located.

 If you encounter any problems during the installation, this is probably because you have a problem with either the OpenFOAM installation, HDF5 library or have failed to follow the instructions properly.
 You should pay special attention to the HDF5 library and make sure that the parallel support is enabled.